 The MAC will work in partnership with Traditional Owners, and with communities, to develop a vision and make recommendations for specific actions that support that vision.

 The geographic scope of the MAC’s work includes the Barwon River, its catchments and tributaries, plus connected waterways including the Moorabool River and its catchment.

 The MAC will build on existing information and recent community engagement in the region and will look for opportunities to address any gaps or emerging issues without duplicating processes already underway.

-Christine Forster will be the Independent Chair of the MAC, bringing her extensive experience in water management and planning.
-Ms Forster is highly regarded in the field of water reform.
-This MAC will build on Ms Forsters experience and decades of work in the water sector, including her recent role in leading water reform as a member of the Reference Group in the development of the Victorian Government’s water plan, Water for Victoria that supports this work for the protection of the Barwon River.
+Christine Forster has been appointed Chair, bringing her extensive experience in water management and planning to the Committee.
+Ms Forster is highly regarded in the field of water reform and this role will build on her experience and decades of work in the water sector.
+This includes leading water reform as a member of the reference group in the development of the Victorian Government’s water plan, Water for Victoria, that supports the work for the protection of the Barwon River.

-The four new members will bring a range of skills and experience in the planning, environmental and cultural sectors.
-The nominated members are:
+The Committee members also bring a range of skills and experience from the planning, environmental and cultural sectors.

-- Peter Greig, who is the Chair of the Upper Barwon Landcare Network,
+- Peter Greig is Chair of the Upper Barwon Landcare Network.

-- Chris Harty, who has run his own consultancy for 33 years specialising in town planning and environmental science and is a sessional member of Planning Panels Victoria,
+- Chris Harty is a specialist in town planning and environmental science and is a sessional member of Planning Panels Victoria.
+He has run his own consultancy for 33 years.

 Images courtesy Corangamite Catchment Management Authority